Budgie Parakeet (Budgerigar) Breeder in Colorado

 Available Budgie Parakeets for Sale:

 Our sweet baby budgies are selectively bred for temperament and handled daily.
 You aren’t likely to find birds like ours at a pet store (where they obtain their birds from large commercial production “bird mills”).
 This puts our babies in high demand — they are typically reserved well before they are born.
-Please visit our Adoption Waiting List for timely updates and prices.
+Please visit our Adoption Waiting List for timely updates.
 (If you can’t wait for a baby, please consider the adult birds currently available.)

 Our Adoption Procedure (Baby Budgies):

-- Respond to our pre-adoption questionnaire.
+1. Respond to our pre-adoption questionnaire.

-- Upon approval of your questionnaire responses, I will add your name to the waiting list.
+2. Upon approval of your questionnaire responses, I will add your name to the waiting list.

-- Once your name is up on our waiting list and we have 3 to 4 week old chicks, I will notify you to request a non-refundable deposit ($15 per budgie baby) that will apply towards your final purchase.
+3. Once your name is up on our waiting list and we have 3 to 4 week old chicks, I will notify you to request a non-refundable deposit ($15 per budgie baby) that will apply towards your final purchase.
 I will also post photos and descriptions for your online viewing of each chick’s type, color, mutations, and gender.
 Chick selections will be honored in the order of the date each person was initially added to our waiting list.
 (If we don’t have what you want in that specific round, you can “skip” and make your selection from the next round of chicks instead.)

-- While waiting for your “Budgie Stork” to arrive, please read our care instruction page.
+4. While waiting for your “Budgie Stork” to arrive, please read our care instruction page.
 Also take a look at the cages, foods and supplies we offer just for our adopters!

-- Most budgie parakeets are weaned and ready to move to new homes when they are 6-8 weeks of age.
+5. Most budgie parakeets are weaned and ready to move to new homes when they are 6-8 weeks of age.
 Sorry, no shipping.
 Pick up is in Fort Collins, Colorado.

 More Budgie Parakeet Pages:

-Bird Nutrition and Food Recommendations: Malnourishment is a leading cause of premature death in pet birds.
-We provide lists of healthy foods, and tell you how to grow your own sprouts.
+Nutrition and Food Recommendations: Birds fed seed-only diets have a much shorter life span.
+We provide lists of healthy foods and show you how to grow your own sprouts.

 Colors, Varieties, Mutations, Genetics: Budgie Parakeets come in a rainbow of colors.
-This page has beautiful photos and variety descriptions.
+This page has beautiful photos with variety and mutation descriptions.

-Bird and Parrot Playgyms, Stands and Perches for Sale: Learn how to make your own — or order a custom one from us.
+Play gyms, Stands and Perches: How to make your own (or order a custom one from us).

 Homemade Aviaries and Flight Cages: How to converted used furniture into large flight cages and beautiful indoor aviaries.